 2. Watershed Management (Ecological Resilience)

-Early on in its Climate Change Mitigation and Climate Action, IFFDC recognised the importance of integrating other thematic interventions like Water Resource Development, Soil Water Conservation, Climate Proofing etc. into this programme.
-In particular, the IFFDC's experience of its watershed management programme for improving gender focused rural livelihoods of communities through natural resource management is noteworthy.
-It contributes to the Sustainable Development Goal No. 13 "Climate Action" and SDG 15 “Life on Land”.
+IFFDC's experience of its watershed management programme for improving gender focused rural livelihoods of communities through natural resource management is in particular noteworthy.
+It bears repeating that this initiative contributes to the Sustainable Development Goals No. 13 "Climate Action" and SDG 15 “Life on Land” of the United Nations.

-The focus is on land treatment with "Ridge to Valley" treatment concept, climate proofing, livelihood generation and building capacities of the rural community by developing sustainable community institutions like Village Watershed Development Committees (VWDC) and ensuring gender equity at all stages of the project cycle.
-A total area of 19,219 ha area has been treated by various soil & water conservation measures.
+The focus is on land treatment with "Ridge to Valley" treatment concept, climate proofing, livelihood generation and building capacities of the rural community by developing sustainable community institutions like Village Watershed Development Committees (VWDC).

 PROJECT DETAILS